 (3) In determining the amount of compensation payable, regard is to be had to whether the occupier of the premises and his or her employees and agents, if they were available at the time, had provided any warning or guidance as to the operation of the equipment or other facilities that was appropriate in the circumstances.

-[Section 53ZU inserted by No. 17 of 2004 s.
+[Section 53ZU inserted: No. 17 of 2004 s.
 36.]

 Division 9 — Expiry

-[Heading inserted by No. 17 of 2004 s.
+[Heading inserted: No. 17 of 2004 s.
 36.]

 53ZV.
 Expiry of certain provisions